AlexiaChen/awesome-stars/README.md

 - [3b1b/videos](https://github.com/3b1b/videos) – Code for the manim-generated scenes used in 3blue1brown videos
 - [RunaCapital/awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) – Awesome list of open-source startup alternatives to well-known SaaS products 🚀
 - [mljar/mercury](https://github.com/mljar/mercury) – Build Web Apps in Jupyter Notebook with Python only
-- [kedro-org/kedro](https://github.com/kedro-org/kedro) – A Python framework for creating maintainable and modular data science code.
+- [kedro-org/kedro](https://github.com/kedro-org/kedro) – Kedro is a toolbox for production-ready data science.
+It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, and modular.
 - [mpcabete/bombcrypto-bot](https://github.com/mpcabete/bombcrypto-bot) – This is a python bot that automatically logs in, clicks the new button, and sends heroes to work in the bombcrypto game.
 It is fully open source and free.
 - [KurtBestor/Hitomi-Downloader](https://github.com/KurtBestor/Hitomi-Downloader) – :cake: Desktop utility to download images/videos/music/text from various websites, and more.
 - [EleutherAI/gpt-neo](https://github.com/EleutherAI/gpt-neo) – An implementation of model parallel GPT-2 and GPT-3-style models using the mesh-tensorflow library.